dwp/terraform-aws-kong-gateway/README.md

 :warning: The module is currently only tested for Hybrid control planes and data planes.
 Use of embedded has not been tested.

 ## Status
 Maturing - Some scenarios tested, but not all.
-Module in use, but not for a limited number of configurations.
+Module in use, but only for a limited number of configurations.
 Looking for more consumers to raise issues they find with additional scenarios.

 ## Examples
 Examples of how to use the module are in the [examples](examples) directory.